tenacityteam/tenacity/CONTRIBUTING.md

 valuable to us as people like **you** help us build Tenacity.
 Some guidelines have been put in place in an effort to keep the codebase clean.

+**At this time, we are halting acceptance of new pull requests against the `main` branch due to a large effort to rebase off Audacity 3.7.1.
+At the time of writing, things are going smoothly so far.
+View PR https://codeberg.org/tenacityteam/tenacity/pulls/527 to see the progress on the rebase**.

+**During the rebase, the rebase branch, `audacity-3.7-rebase`, will temporarily become the default branch.
+Please base your PR off the `audacity-3.7-rebase` branch and open a PR against the same branch.
+All other rules and procedures regarding contributions will still apply as they did before.
+Thus, replace any references to `main` below with `audacity-3.7-rebase`.**

+**This notice (in bold) is temporary.
+Once removed, we will accept contributions as we did before the rebase again.**

 ## Reporting bugs and feature requests

 Our IRC channel, [`#tenacity` on Libera](https://web.libera.chat/#tenacity)